GriseoDev/Flutter_Statistics_Screen_Template/README.md

 - MVPs and prototypes
 - Internal tools

-This template is part of a larger Flutter UI template collection.
+This template will be part of a larger Flutter UI template collection.